 There are so many different types of light trails that can be created.
-Freestyle light trails, orbs, half-orbs, light calligraphy, light plants, intricate light drawing, fiber optic brush effects, light tunnels.
+Freestyle light trails, orbs, half-orbs, light calligraphy, light plants, intricate light drawings, fiber optic brush effects, light tunnels.
 There are plenty of YouTube tutorials on how to create each of these, and in the next section I'll describe how I create a light plant.
 First you need to plan your scene, with questions 1) Where is it? (a studio, outdoor location, etc) 2) What are you going to create?
 3) What tools and flashlight/torches do you need to get the desired effect?
 The light drawing may be pre-planned (I often draw out my light plants before hand), or the idea might come into your head mid-session.
 If you are light painting outdoors, I recommend trying to get your light painting the fit the environment, so you need to consider the overall composition.

 Exposure and Tool Brightness

 If you are using more than one tool then you need to match the brightness of each flashlight or light source, so that you don't up with bright and dim light trails in the same photo (unless that is what you want).
 This may take some experimentation, and again, flashlights with multiple brightness steps and last mode memory will be very useful!
 LED Tea Lights are also useful for adding ambience to scenes.
-My Flashlight Buying Guide may come in useful when purchasing flashlights/torches for light painting.

 If you want to illuminate the scene with moonlight, or Milky Way "astro" background you will need to use an exposure that lets in more light (e.g. wider aperture, higher ISO, longer exposure) and relatively low flashlight / torch brightness.